thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/http.md

 ## Send downlink message

 Now let's check downlink functionality.
-Let's add 'firmware' shared attribute. go to the Devices page.
-Select your device and navigate to the Attributes tab.
-Select "Shared attributes"  scope and click on the "plus" icon to create new attribute.
+Let's add a 'firmware' shared attribute.
+Go to the "**Devices**" page, select your device, and navigate to the "**Attributes**" tab on the **ThingsBoard Edge**.
+Select the "**Shared attributes**" scope and click on the "plus" icon to create new attribute.
 Then set the attribute name, its value (for example, the key name is 'firmware', value: '01052020.v1.1') and save the data.

 ![image](/images/pe/edge/integrations/http/add-shared-attribute-1-edge.png)